How many homeowners are uninsured in the U.S.?

 - Look into group insurance programs, such as through your employer.
 These often come at lower costs.

-Getting homeowners insurance in high-risk areas
+Getting homeowners insurance in a high-risk area

 States such as California and Florida have seen insurance companies withdraw from offering homeowners coverage, making it more difficult for some homeowners to secure coverage.